alefore/weblog/recommendations.md

 These is highly subjective,
-but sustainability considerations aside, dressing our baby with these high-quality diapers feels much better than using disposable diappers.
+but sustainability considerations aside, dressing our baby with these high-quality diapers feels much better than using disposable diapers.
 The difference is difficult to describe, but it feels much more respectful of the baby.